learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-01/lectures/ruby-review/README.md

 #### Arrays and Hashes

++ Now that we've gone over some of the different types of data we use in Ruby, let's review some ways to organize it.
 + Who remembers some basic ways we can store data in an organized way?
 	* Arrays
 	* Hashes